 Sarcastic laughter bubbled from her lips.
-“I was a twelve-year-old who had just seen one of the up-and-coming rebels behead her little brother.
+“I was a twelve-year-old who just saw one of the up-and-coming rebels behead her little brother.
 I knew, if there was even a hint I survived, he’d come looking.
-He was in the area, it seemed plausible they’d contact him or someone he knew.
-He was a favorite of a lot of people before Nicodem was invaded, and no one would have seen the evil, no matter how I screamed about it.
-He was supposedly charming, humorous, kind.
-I never thought so, but too many others did.
+He was in the area, and it seemed plausible they’d contact him or someone he knew.
+He was a golden child, a noble favorite, before he led Kale into Nicodem, and no one would have seen his evil, no matter how I screamed about it.
+Too many others considered him charming, humorous and kind.
 And they would have handed me over to him and I would have died.”
 She clenched her teeth.
 “It didn’t matter.
 No rebel even bothered to check, to see if anyone lived.
 No one from Coriy.
 No one from any nearby rebel House.
 I stuck around, waited.
 No one came.”
 She tamped down on the reactionary tears and managed a trembling whisper.
 “Tearlach said they tied Faelan up to keep him from racing home.
 That he still has scars from trying to get free.
 I didn’t know that.
 All I knew was that my big brother had forsaken me.
 I knew I was on my own, that no rebel was going to save me.
 I was lucky, though—Patch took me in.
-And he wasn’t about to turn me over to a rebel traitor.”
+And he wasn’t about to turn me over to a traitor.”

 Sherridan slowly shook his head.
-“Does Patch know?” he asked, as if he did not believe it and was astonished Brander did.
+“Does Patch know?” he asked, as if he did not believe it.

 “I’ve had nightmares since he saved me in Coriy,” she told him.
-“And he’s helped Lady Ailis collect evidence against the traitor.
+“And he’s helped Lady Ailis collect evidence against the turntail.
 He knows.
-He’s kept it secret, because we both know the traitor will hunt me down if he ever found out.”
+He’s kept it secret because we both know this person will hunt me down if he ever found out.”

 “Patch knows who he is, in the rebellion?”

 “I don’t know.
 If he’s been collecting evidence, maybe.
 I didn’t know about that until Tearlach told me.”
 She rubbed at her face, hard.
-“Once I see the traitor, though, I’ll know.”
+“Once I see him, though, I’ll know.”

 “He’ll see you, too.”

-“I’ll be hooded.
+“I’ll wear my hood.
 And I’m going to avoid the new arrivals as much as possible.”

 “Baldur wants you serving at the banquets he’s planning.”

 Sherridan ran a hand through his bangs, slowly, staring at the floor at his feet.
-Lapis glanced at Brander, but he kept his carefully blank expression.
+Lapis glanced at Brander, but he kept his judiciously blank expression.

 “Wait.
 Wait until you meet Faelan.
-You’ll probably see him before many others.
+You’ll see him before many others.
 Then we’ll talk.”

 “Lapis . . .”
 Frustration rang through his tone.

 She held up her hand.
 “Just wait.”
-For she knew, when Brander and Sherridan beheld her brother, they would not longer doubt.
+For she knew, when they beheld her brother, they would no longer doubt.

 Another knock, softer, but just as insistent.
 Lapis squinted through one eye at the door as Brander opened it.
-Ciaran stood on the other side with Caitria, hands in pockets, as nonchalant as he had been most of the day before.
+Ciaran stood on the other side with Caitria, hands in pockets, as nonchalant as the day before.
 Caitria, however, practically bounced about.

 Was she the only non-morning person?
-She needed to go back to bed and sleep the rest of the early day away.
+She needed to go back to bed and sleep the rest of the morning away.